 My favorite way to enjoy it?
 I like to pour it while still warm over cool, creamy full-fat Greek yogurt.
 So good!

-Yes, it will thicken thanks to the natural pectin released by the cranberries as they cook.
-Although it won’t thicken as much as the version made with powdered erythritol.
+I used to think that you absolutely needed powdered sugar for it to thicken, but you actually don’t.
+The sauce will thicken thanks to the natural pectin released by the cranberries as they cook.
+Although admittedly, it won’t thicken as much as the version made with powdered erythritol.

 How long does it keep?